roehampton/module-content/msc-software-development-2/week-04/lab/README.md

 1. First simply change the server to respond with `Hello, <name>` where `<name>` is your name.
 Note you will need to start and stop the server for your change to run in the browser.
 2. Now Modify the line `res.end("Hello, world!");` to `res.end("Hello, " + req.url);` and then go to the URL `127.0.0.1:3000/<name>` where `<name>` is your name.
 Try a different name.
 Can you read the server code to explain what has happened?

+### Troubleshoot
+If your connection to localhost:3000 times out, you may have a firewall issue.
+Check any windows firewall or other antivirus you might be running.

 ### Serving Static Web Pages

 This server isn't very useful as we need to reload it with each amendment.
 But it did get us started.
-Lets move on by creating a more useful webserver that can keep running and 'serve' any file in its directory.
+Lets move on by creating a more useful webserver that can keep running and 'serve' any file in a specified directory.
 Again we'll use a library or 'package' that is part of node.js to do this.

  **First, run the following in the Visual Studio Code terminal.**